slipa17/Whole-genome-sequencing-and-comparative-genomics-of-human-lung-streptococcal-isolates/Converting fasta sequences to gbk format.md

 import OS
 ```

-### Either set directory of the fasta sequence files
+### Either assign a File Path to a Variable

 ```python
 file_path= './path_to_file_name'
 ```

-### Or else set directory of the input and output files
+### Or else set directory of the input and output files (Opening Input and Output Files for Sequence Conversion)

 ```python
 input_handle = open("./dnaA.fasta", "r")